internxt/bridge/README.md

 As the word 'domain' is being used, we have agreed to use any entity as a domain (which is not correct) as a temporal convention, therefore, any explanation about how to define this layers is provided here.
 Each entity has maybe a controller, usecase and repo, that is the unique guideline for now.

 ## API documentation
 We do not provide API documentation currently.
-We have a plan to do it in the future.
+We plan to do it in the future.

 ## License
 This project is based on GNU License.
 You can show it in the [License](LICENSE) file.